tylerwatkins101/PySpark_DataLake_Project/README.md

 3. Clean both datasets using Pyspark data wrangling functions.
 4. Transform the 2 datasets into a usable data model consisting of a 3 table star schema format. (admissions_table, location_table, time_table).
 5. Use integrity tests on the final tables to ensure primary key uniqueness.
-6. Write the three tables back to AWS S3 in csv format to be available for an analytics team to use.
+6. Write the three tables back to AWS S3 in parquet format to be available for an analytics team to easily access and use.

 ## Data Model